Prayer for Cleansing: Reunion shows

-The band has announced they are playing a one-off benefit show featuring their Rain in Endless Fall lineup on December 18, 2022 in memory of John Rivera and to benefit his family.
-One of the other bands reforming for the concert is Undying, one of ex-rhythm guitarists James Chang and Tommy Rogers' former bands.
-The band will also have a remaster of the original mix of their album reissued on vinyl by To Live A Lie Records in late 2022/early 2023.
-The band also played the annual This Is Hardcore festival at the Franklin Music Hall in Philadelphia, Pennsylvania on August 6, 2023.
+The band announced they would play a one-off benefit show featuring their Rain in Endless Fall lineup on December 18, 2022 in memory of John Rivera and to benefit his family.
+Another band reforming for the concert is Undying, one of ex-rhythm guitarists James Chang and Tommy Rogers' former bands.
+The band reissued a remaster of the original mix of their album on vinyl by To Live A Lie Records in late 2022/early 2023.
+The band played the annual This Is Hardcore festival at the Franklin Music Hall in Philadelphia, Pennsylvania on August 6, 2023.